-Student is to be professionally and appropriately dressed for all clinical experiences.
+The student is to be professionally and appropriately dressed for all clinical experiences.

-- Student may wear business casual, or clean, pressed scrubs if appropriate, but should not wear jeans, leggings or short skirts. - Pressed lab coat with the student's name tag is required.
+- Students may wear business casual, or clean, pressed scrubs if appropriate, but should not wear jeans, leggings or short skirts. - Pressed lab coat with the student's name tag is required.
 Credentials other than RN, or FNP Student may not be displayed on a lab coat or name tag at clinical sites; Lab coats may be purchased at Scrubin Uniforms.
-Visit gsw.scrubin.com.
-Enter the Access Code: GSW229.
-Login and Shop If you do not have a login, one will be created for you during your first purchase.
+Visit: gswgraduateprogram.scrubin.com.
+Enter the Access Code: gswgpgm229.
+Login and Shop \If you do not have a login, one will be created for you during your first purchase.
 The size lab coat required is a 33-inch lab coat.
 You may purchase a comparable lab coat from another vendor if you wish.
-Name badges can be purchased from Southwest Trophy by calling 229- 928-0660 and the contact person is Stephanie Jones.
-When calling you should identify yourself as a GSW FNP Student and name tags must include: YOUR NAME - FNP Student
+Name badges can be purchased from Southwest Trophy by calling 229- 928-0660 or email their order to orders@southwesttrophyandgifts.com , the contact person is Stephanie Jones.
+When calling you should identify yourself as a GSW FNP Student and name tags must include: YOUR NAME FNP Student